The F-82 Twin Mustang is possibly one of the oddest American aircraft to go into full production.

 1- It was the most successful heavy fighter ever produced

-The thing is that distances of the war in Europe felt soft compared with those that the enormous proportions of the Pacific supposed.
+The thing is that the distances of the war in Europe felt soft compared with those that the enormous proportions of the Pacific supposed.
 Some missions could require up to twelve hours of flight!

 Back then there wasn’t a similar plane that could perform such a task.
 Both the P-51D Mustang, the base for the F-82, and the well-known Lockheed P-38J Lightning, suffered from poor autonomy: 850 & 585 miles, respectively.